Knowledge Distillation

 Knowledge Transfer between Student and Teacher.

-How soft logits gives idea of resemblence between classes.
+How soft logits give an idea of resemblance between classes.

 Much of the information about the learned function resides in the ratios of very small probabilities in the soft targets.
-This is valuable information that defines a rich similarity structure over the data (i. e. it says which 2’s look like 3’s and which look like 7’s or which “golden retriever” looks like “Labrador”) but it has very little influence on the cross-entropy cost function during the transfer stage because the probabilities are so close to zero.
+This is valuable information that defines a rich similarity structure over the data (i.e., it says which 2’s look like 3’s and which look like 7’s, or which “golden retriever” looks like a “Labrador”) but it has very little influence on the cross-entropy cost function during the transfer stage because the probabilities are so close to zero.

 Distillation

-For distilling the learned knowledge we use Logits (the inputs to the final softmax).
-Logits can be used for learning the small model and this can be done by minimizing the squared difference between the logits produced by the cumbersome model and the logits produced by the small model.
-Equation below represents softmax with temperature.
+For distilling the learned knowledge, we use Logits (the inputs to the final softmax).
+Logits can be used for learning the small model, and this can be done by minimizing the squared difference between the logits produced by the cumbersome model and the logits produced by the small model.
+The equation below represents softmax with temperature.

 \[P_t(a) = \frac{\exp(q_t(a)/\tau)}{\sum_{i=1}^n\exp(q_t(i)/\tau)}\]